hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `start_task` - (Optional) A `start_task` block that describes the start task settings for the Batch pool.

+* `application_package` - (Optional) One or more `application_package` blocks that describe the application packages to be installed on each compute node in the pool.

 * `certificate` - (Optional) One or more `certificate` blocks that describe the certificates to be installed on each compute node in the pool.

 * `container_configuration` - (Optional) The container configuration used in the pool's VMs.